panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 console.log(mySize === Symbol('medium')) // logs false
 ```

-The downside of using symbols is that `JSON.stringify()` stringifies symbols to either `null`, `undefined`, or skips the property having a symbol value:
+The downside of using symbols is that `JSON.stringify()` stringifies symbols to either `null`, `undefined`, or skips the property having a symbol:

 ```javascript
 const Sizes = {